If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 The staff whirls towards the creatures feet but it jumps flapping its four wings out of the way.
 Quickly Shiori retracts the segments into one hand just in time to block a strike aimed for the side of his head.
 The reach on the monster is incredible Shiori notes.
 He felt himself quickly getting breathed from the rapid movements of the creature.

 When Shiori lands he spins the silver rod like a whip around his body smashing at the insect.
 Each strike causing the creature to stumble backwards.
-Diving into a cubicle the creature sends the artificial wall tumbling over into a slope over the desk.
+Diving into a cubicle the creature sends the artificial wall tumbling over into a slope over a desk.

 Shiori coughs from the smoke as the room is lit from the fires on the floor.
 The walls come alive in the glow moving and changing form as the countless insects scurry from the heat.
 On the ground the creature lets out several groans.
 Its shadow rises to its feet a portion of its body blown open wings mangled and missing its left arm.
 A powerful roar shakes the ground.
-Diving through the flames the creature charges him.
+Diving through the flames the creature charges.

 “Shiori!” screams Apricot as she rushes out of the shadows with her sword drawn.
 The creature’s cracked carapace slides off its body with long slathered slimy ends.
 Burned and bleeding the creature impacts into Shiori tackling him to the floor.
 It raises its head to quickly snap at his face only to bite down on his rod.
 The creature keeps pushing as its three semifunctional mandibles attempt to cut at his face.
 Apricot lunges at the creature she meets open air as it dives off Shiori.
-Breaking it rotates its body to dive directly at Apricot.
+Breaking, it rotates its body to dive directly at Apricot.

-She side steps the beast taking a strike at its side.
+She side steps the beast taking a strike at its ribs.
 Her blade bounces off its carapace causing a painful shock to go through her arm.
 Getting to his feet Shiori huffs lifting the rod.
-The creature turns back towards Apricot its red eyes staring back through the smokey dark.
+The creature turns back towards Apricot its red eyes shining through the smokey dark.
 “How is it possible!
 The silver did not hurt it!”
 Apricot screams in her head.
 Suddenly, fear grips her.
 The danger of the situation growing more clear.
 The creature huffs as blood squirts from its chest.